google/EarlGrey/README.md

 and do bring forward any issues or concerns you might have with migrating your EarlGrey 1.0 tests to 2.0.

+To use, please clone the `earlgrey2`  branch with its submodules.

+    // Clone EarlGrey 2.0 with all its dependencies git clone --recursive -b earlgrey2 https://github.com/google/EarlGrey.git

 # EarlGrey 2.0

 EarlGrey 2.0 is a native iOS UI automation test framework that combines